Office workspace with multiple employees working at desks with computers in a bright, modern office with large windows and white ceiling

 a.
 Clinical Training - Five CE courses

 b.
-Risk Management
+Risk Management - Clinical training, Error Feeback

 c.
 Clinical Standards: Practice & Call Center

 d.
-Pending: Universal Guideline - EBM certified & AI/PA enabled
+Prospectively: Universal Guideline - EBM certified

 2. Clinical Trends/Health care Technology: CDSS, EMR